On the Edge? Centres and Margins in the Sociology of Religion

 Wednesday 12th July – Friday 14th July 2017

 University of Leeds

 Professor Bryan Turner (City University of New York)

 Professor Sarah Bracke (Vrije Universiteit Brussel)

-Professor Nasar Meer (Strathclyde University)
+Professor Nasar Meer (The University of Edinburgh)

 The Sociology of Religion, as a distinct sub-discipline, has had a complex relationship with ‘mainstream’ sociology including experiencing periods of centrality and marginalisation.
 Beginning as a chief concern of the founding fathers of the discipline, but later relegated to almost insignificance until the so-called ‘resurgence of religion’, these changing fortunes have contributed directly to scholarship that can be dynamic, multi-faceted and responsive.
 In our search to understand the roles for religion in contemporary society, as scholars we frequently draw on multi-disciplinary methodologies and share a disciplinary platform with geography, politics, social policy, theology, anthropology, history and literature, to name but a few.
 But where does this leave the sociology of religion as a distinct discipline?